Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Many calculations and factors impact an employee’s wages, including:

-- Determine your business's payroll schedule: A payroll schedule establishes employee pay dates, after taking into consideration state pay frequency laws, tax payment due dates, tax return filing deadlines, etc. You'll also want to account for scheduling special payrolls, such as for seasonal or annual bonuses.
+• Determine your business’s payroll schedule: A payroll schedule establishes employee pay dates after considering state pay frequency laws, tax payment due dates, tax return filing deadlines, etc. You’ll also want to account for scheduling special payrolls for seasonal or annual bonuses.

-- Calculate gross wages: Calculate gross wages in compliance with applicable federal, state, and local laws.
+• Calculate wages: Calculate wages in compliance with applicable federal, state, and local laws.

 4. Deduct Payroll Taxes